 Explore the lymphatic system: lymph nodes, tonsils, thymus, spleen, and bone marrow.
 Learn how they fight infection, mature T cells, recycle red blood cells, and store platelets.

-Explore bronchitis and pneumonia through a patient-doctor dialogue, noting productive cough, green mucus, fever, chest pain, and wheezing, and learn distinctions and basic management.
+Explore bronchitis and pneumonia through a medical dialogue, identifying symptoms like productive and nagging cough, green mucus, wheezing, and chest pain, plus guidance on rest, herbal tea, and cough syrup.

 Practice a medical English allergy dialogue focused on eczema symptoms and allergies.
 Recognize red, itchy, scaly skin rash on knees and elbows and how soap or detergent can trigger allergy.